Albert Einstein, ‘Pure mathematics is, in its way, the poetry of logical ideas.'

 In the Early Years, children will spend a lot of time talking and learning about the value of number in preparation for their maths learning in KS1 and KS2.
 They will learn how to use a ten-frame so that they can begin to see the relationship between numbers and their value.

-As a school, we follow the White Rose Maths guidance to structure learning journeys.
-Children throughout school follow a mastery approach where time is spent masteritng the skills and concepts in mathematics before moving on to new learning.
+Children throughout school follow a mastery approach where time is spent mastering the skills and concepts in mathematics before moving on to new learning.

 Please click on this link to find out what facts we expect children to be able to recall at speed in each year: Rapid Recall Facts

 To see how children progress through the different areas of maths, please click on the links below:

 Multiplication and Division

 Number and Place Value